keiyoushi/extensions-source/CONTRIBUTING.md

 ### Cloning the repository

-Some alternative steps can be followed to ignore "repo" branch and skip unrelated sources, which will make it faster to pull, navigate and build.
+Some alternative steps can be followed to skip unrelated sources, which  will make it faster to pull, navigate and build.
 This will also reduce disk usage and network traffic.

 <details><summary>Steps</summary>

-1. Make sure to delete "repo" branch in your fork.
-You may also want to disable Actions in the repo settings.

-    **Also make sure you are using the latest version of Git as many commands used here are pretty new.**

-2. Do a partial clone.
+1. Do a partial clone.
     ```bash
     git clone --filter=blob:none --sparse <fork-repo-url>
     cd extensions/
     ```
-3. Configure sparse checkout.
+2. Configure sparse checkout.

     There are two modes of pattern matching.
 The default is cone (🔺) mode.
     Cone mode enables significantly faster pattern matching for big monorepos